seiyaku

 When ocean waves crash against the cliffs, this fretting is more commonly known as 'erosion'.
 The fretting of gently flowing rivers or slow moving glaciers carves out new channels through the rocks.
 Similarly, wind and rain eventually fret even the hardest rock.
 (Hard rock?
 Yes, I'll tell you something about rock'n'roll shortly.)

-In manmade fretwork, material such as wood or metal is cut away to form intricate patterns, some of which may give the appearance of overlapping or interlaced bands, as we see in the Frettée Cross.
+In handmade fretwork, material such as wood or metal is cut away to form intricate patterns, some of which may give the appearance of overlapping or interlaced bands, as we see in the Frettée Cross.

 Koceljeva